 Acura – Race Your Heart Out

-More info from the project website:
+More info: project website:

 Acura asked us to activate their “Oh What Fun it is to Drive” Winter Sales Event by connecting with a hard to engage, advertising averse, yet socially connected audience.
 We did this by reinventing a holiday tradition.
 Classic slot car races provided a powerful insight and mechanism: rekindle the love and excitement of getting an iconic toy, and translate that nostalgia into the joy of considering a new car.